-Either the full version or volume 2 are fine
+Either the full version or volume 2.
+They are both fine.

 The Importance of Attending Class

 You should come to class because there's a lot that I'll say that won't be in the Power Point files; and which will be on the tests.